LimelightVision/LimelightDocs/docs/apriltags_in_3d.rst

 .. image:: https://thumbs.gfycat.com/ForthrightUnfinishedIridescentshark-size_restricted.gif
     :width: 100%

 Our implementation of botpose is called MegaTag.
-If more than one tag is in view, it is resilient to tag ambiguities and noise in the image.
+If more than one tag is in view, it is resilient to individual tag ambiguities and noise in the image.
+If all kepoints are coplanar, there is still some risk of ambiguity flipping.

 * Green Cylinder: Individual per-tag bot pose
 * Blue Cylinder: Old BotPose